-I held my first 'Meet Your MP' coffee morning in Gorton.
-Constituents raised lots of concerns about Tory cuts to public services and police.
-I will continue to work hard to fight these cuts and get a fair deal for everyone in our constituency.
-I hope these monthly “Meet you MP” events – which will move from ward to ward – will be a chance to discuss the issues I have been working on, both in Parliament and locally, on behalf of the people of Manchester Gorton.
+This month's 'Meet Your MP' coffee morning was held in Rusholme at Birch Community Centre.
+I talked to residents about the process of setting up my office, what I'd been up to in Parliament since being elected, and my role as Shadow Immigration Minister.
+There was a great turnout and some really interesting questions from constituents on issues such as Brexit, housing and policing.
+I was really pleased that the ward councillors were also able to join me to talk to residents about the work our Labour council is doing locally.
+Thank you to everyone who attended and joined in the debate.
+I hope these monthly “Meet your MP” events – which will move from ward to ward – will be a chance to discuss the issues I have been working on, both in Parliament and locally, on behalf of the people of Manchester Gorton.
 But most importantly I want to listen to constituent’s views and concerns, and understand how I can best represent them in Parliament.

 This month Parliament voted to pause and fix Universal Credit by 299 to 0.
 A vote that has been completely ignored by the government.
 Universal Credit will be rolled out to 400,000 people over the winter, and nearly 7 million over this parliament, despite the pilots showing that huge problems with the system will push claimants into debt and homelessness.
 I spoke in the debate on Universal Credit, highlighting the closure of Longsight Jobcentre and the risk of eviction and homelessness from higher levels of debt among UC claimants.
 I urged the Minister to recognise the damaging effect this roll out will have on my own constituents and asked that the government act now to pause and fix Universal CreditYou can watch my intervention here.